Interview answer drill

 HighIntermediateJavascript

-async/await improves readability, but Promise APIs are often better for composition, concurrency combinators, and sharing in-flight work.
-Learn practical cases where direct Promise usage is clearer and more scalable.
+async/await improves readability, but Promise APIs are often better for composition, fan-out concurrency, and shared in-flight work.
+Strong answers show the accidental-serialization pitfall and when raw Promise style stays clearer.

 The core idea